talwrii/plugin-repl/README.md

 The [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/) provides functionality to query your obsidian vault.
 For example, it can return pages or bullet points that match a particular query.

-If you have installed the dataview plugin, plugin repl gives you access to a dataview object `dv` which can be used to query pages.
+If you have installed the dataview plugin, Plugin REPL gives you access to a dataview object `dv` which can be used to query all notes.

 The following code returns the first list of the page called `templates/daily.md`.